grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

 - When ingester is starting, it needs to fetch and process records from Kafka until preconfigured consumption lag is honored.
 The maximum tolerated lag before an ingester is considered to have caught up reading from a partition at startup can be configured via `-ingest-storage.kafka.max-consumer-lag-at-startup`.
 - Each record has a timestamp when it was sent to Kafka by the distributor.
 When ingester reads the record, it computes "receive delay" as a difference between current time (when record was read) and time when record was sent to Kafka.
 This receive delay is reported in the metric `cortex_ingest_storage_reader_receive_delay_seconds`.
+You can see receive delay on `Mimir / Writes` dashboard, in section "Ingester (ingest storage – end-to-end latency)".
 - Under normal conditions when ingester is processing records faster than records are appearing, receive delay should be decreasing, until `-ingest-storage.kafka.max-consumer-lag-at-startup` is honored.
 - When ingester is starting, and observed "receive delay" is increasing, alert is raised.